DimensionDev/RedPacket/docs/API.md

   - N/A

 ### refund
-After the redpacket expired, the redpacket creator is able to withdraw the remaining token.
+After the redpacket expired, the red packet creator is able to withdraw the remaining token.

 ```solidity
   function refund(bytes32 id) public {}